 4.1 The Client shall:

-(a) ensure that the terms of the Order and any information it provides in the Specification are complete and accurate;
+a) ensure that the terms of the Order and any information in the Specification are complete and accurate;

-(d) provide the Supplier with such information and materials as the Supplier may reasonably require in order to supply the Services, and ensure that such information is complete and accurate in all material respects;
+d) provide the Supplier with such information, instructions, and materials as the Supplier may reasonably require in order to supply the Services, and ensure that such information provided promptly (or within any applicable timescale) and is complete and accurate in all material respects;

-(h) keep all materials, equipment, documents and other property of the Supplier (Supplier Materials) at the Client’s premises in safe custody at its own risk, maintain the Supplier Materials in good condition until returned to the Supplier, and not dispose of or use the Supplier Materials other than in accordance with the Supplier’s written instructions or authorisation.
+h) keep all Supplier Materials located at the Client’s premises, under the control of the Client, or otherwise provided to the Client in safe custody at the Client’s own risk, maintain the Supplier Materials in good condition until returned to the Supplier or paid for (as the case may be), and not dispose of or use the Supplier Materials other than in accordance with the Supplier’s written instructions or authorisation.

 4.2 If the Supplier’s performance of any of its obligations under the Contract is prevented or delayed by any act or omission by the Client or failure by the Client to perform any relevant obligation (Client Default):